Jekyll Island: Hotels, Beaches, Restaurants & More

 Jekyll Island Events

 There is so much to do and see throughout the year in Jekyll Island.
 Enjoy signature events on Jekyll Island every year like the Turtle Crawl, which benefits the Georgia Sea Turtle Center, the Paulk Cup Classic, a combination of golf, food and fun, and the Jekyll Island Shrimp & Grits Festival, a favorite among foodies!
-Run into the chilly Atlantic in support of the sea turtles at the Cold-Stunned Plunge, or enjoy the holiday festivities of Holly Jolly Jekyll.
+Run into the chilly Atlantic in support of the sea turtles at the Cold-Stunned Plunge, or enjoy the holiday festivities of Holly Jolly Jekyll, complete with Jekyll Island christmas lights.
 Whether you're looking to get a taste of the local culture, enjoy the beautiful Jekyll Island beaches and landscape or celebrate the holidays with loved ones, there are plenty of Jekyll Island events to enjoy.

 Jekyll Island offers diverse shopping, from upscale boutiques to souvenir shops, and more.
 Find some of the best shopping on Jekyll Island.